John Stockwell (CIA officer)

-John R. Stockwell (born 1937) is an American former CIA officer who became a critic of United States government policies after serving seven tours of duty over thirteen years.
+John Robert Stockwell (August 27, 1937 – c.
+June 14, 2026) was an American CIA officer who became a critic of United States government policies after serving seven tours of duty over thirteen years.
 Having managed American involvement in the Angolan Civil War as Chief of the Angola Task Force during its 1975 covert operations, he resigned and wrote In Search of Enemies.

 Early years

-After Stockwell was born in Angleton, Texas, his Presbyterian father moved the family to the Belgian Congo when he was posted there to provide engineering assistance.
-Stockwell attended school in Lubondai before studying in the Plan II Honors program at the University of Texas.
+Stockwell was born in Brazoria, Texas on August 27, 1937.
+After his birth, his Presbyterian father moved the family to the Belgian Congo when he was posted there to provide engineering assistance.
+Stockwell graduated from the University of Texas in 1959 with a bachelor's degree.

 CIA career

 After serving three years in the United States Marine Corps Stockwell joined the CIA in 1964.
 He served as a case officer through three wars: the Congo Crisis, the Vietnam War, and the Angolan War of Independence.
-Stockwell spent six years in Africa, Chief of Base in the Katanga during the Bob Denard invasion in 1968, then Chief of Station in Bujumbura, Burundi in 1970, before being transferred to Vietnam to oversee intelligence operations in the Tay Ninh province and was awarded the CIA Intelligence Medal of Merit for keeping his post open until the last days of the fall of Saigon in 1975.
+Stockwell spent six years in Africa, Chief of Base in the Katanga during the Bob Denard invasion in 1968, then Chief of Station in Bujumbura, Burundi, in 1970, before being transferred to Vietnam to oversee intelligence operations in the Tay Ninh province and was awarded the CIA Intelligence Medal of Merit for keeping his post open until the last days of the fall of Saigon in 1975.

 In December 1976, he resigned from the CIA, citing deep concerns for the methods and results of CIA paramilitary operations in Third World countries and testified before Congressional committees.
 Two years later, he wrote the exposé In Search of Enemies, about that experience and its broader implications.
 He claimed that the CIA was counterproductive to national security, and that its "secret wars" provided no benefit for the United States.
 The CIA, he stated, had singled out the MPLA to be an enemy in Angola despite the fact that the MPLA wanted relations with the United States and had not committed a single act of aggression against the United States.
 In 1978 he appeared on the popular American television program 60 Minutes, claiming that CIA Director William Colby and National Security Advisor Henry Kissinger had systematically lied to Congress about the CIA's operations.